Dunmail, last King of Cumbria – 945CE

 Last king of rocky Cumberland’ (William Wordsworth, ‘The Waggoner’ (1819))

-Dunmail’s crown was believed to possess the magical property of legitimising the kingship of the wearer, so, anxious that it should not be seized by the Saxons or Scots, the fatally-wounded king asked for it to be thrown into nearby Grizedale Tarn.
+The legend says that Dunmail’s crown possessed the magical property of legitimising the kingship of the wearer, so, anxious that it should not be seized by the Saxons or Scots, the fatally-wounded king asked for it to be thrown into nearby Grizedale Tarn.
 He told his men that one day, when Cumbria needed him, he would return for his crown.

 It’s said that every year, the spirits of his warriors retrieve the crown and go to Dunmail Raise to ask their king if he is ready to take the crown again, but each year, he replies, ‘not yet, not yet; wait awhile, my warriors’.